LinusU/flutter_web_auth/flutter_web_auth_2/README.md

 ### Troubleshooting Android

-- You are required to update your `AndroidManifest.xml` to include the `com.linusu.flutter_web_auth_2.CallbackActivity` activity something like
+- You will need to update your `AndroidManifest.xml` to include the `com.linusu.flutter_web_auth_2.CallbackActivity` activity, something like

     ```xml
     <manifest>